Re-wilding our Nervous System for Connection with Jon Young

 He also works with amazing visionary leader Looby Macnamara and myself facilitating online Cultural Emergence programmes. www.cultural-emergence.com

-To recieve regular hints tips and updates from me- including each new episode straight into your inbox sign up to my mailing list here.
+To receive regular hints tips and updates from me- including each new episode straight into your inbox sign up to my mailing list here.

 Conclusion